MUST WATCH: 5th grader injured after teacher reportedly assaulted him at school

 In the meantime, she wants the public to see the video and be aware her son was injured while at school.

 "She believes he's safe and he's not safe.
-He's being assaulted by someone who is supposed to protect and teach him," said Murfee.
+He's being assaulted by someone who is supposed to protect and teach him," said Murfree.

 Follow Jessica Willey on Facebook and Twitter.